hynek/structlog/docs/why.md

 ## Data Binding

-Since log entries are dictionaries, you can start binding and re-binding key/value pairs to your loggers to ensure they are present in every following logging call:
+Since log entries are dictionaries, you can start binding and re-binding key / value pairs to your loggers to ensure they are present in every following logging call:

 ```pycon
 >>> log = log.bind(user="anonymous", some_key=23)